ejarzo/itp-blog/content/blog/abacusynth-pcb-1/index.md

 ![Sketch of my thesis project: Abacusynth](thesis-sketch2.jpeg) _Sketch of my thesis project: Abacusynth_

-For my thesis project I am creating a synthesizer inspired by an abacus.
+For my [thesis project](/abacusynth-overview) I am creating a synthesizer inspired by an abacus.
 Its interface consists of four rods, each holding a spinning object.
 These four objects represent oscillators in the synth.
 A user can spin them and move them left and right along the rod.
 Each rod needs a distance sensor facing inwards to measure the object's position and an encoder facing outwards which is used to adjust the harmonic of the oscillator and change the waveform.
 A breakbeam sensor is used to detect rotation, but this is separate from the PCB -- for that I am using [these sensors](https://www.adafruit.com/product/2167).

+## Board Design

 ![PCB Schematic](PCB-schematic.png)
 _PCB Schematic_